 How to Help a Person with Depression and Anxiety?

 Contrary to common belief depression is a very serious mental illness that affects all aspects of a person’s life from their lifestyle to their mood and can even affect their physical health.
 Depression affects people of all ages from all walks of life and there is no way of anticipating who, where or when it might strike.

 It doesn’t just affect the person suffering with the illness but it also affects those around them.
 If one of your loved ones is suffering with depression you may be experiencing any number of emotions from frustration, helplessness, anger, fear, sadness or even guilt.
 Sometimes it is hard to know what to do when someone you love is battling something that can’t be seen by the naked eye.
 It’s important to remember that all these emotions are 100% normal.
 Even if you are feeling these emotions there are still things you can do to help a person with depression.

 The best first step is to learn about depression as a whole.
 The more knowledge you have the easier it will be to understand what is going on in the mind of the person you are trying to help.
 One of the biggest things you need to know is how to talk to your friend or family member about depression and how they are feeling. (how to help someone with depression and anxiety.)

 Things You Need to Remember about Depression and Anxiety:

-Depression is a serious illness – it’s important to remember that even though most of the symptoms aren’t physical and cannot be seen by the naked.
-Eye depression is still a very serious illness that has extreme impacts on a person’s life and well-being.
+It is a serious illness – it’s important to remember that even though most of the symptoms aren’t physical and cannot be seen by the naked eye depression is still a very serious illness that has extreme impacts on a person’s life and well-being.